ePages-de/Mockify/README.md

 ## mockImported

 Sometimes it is not possible to inject the dependencies from the outside.
 This is especially the case when the package uses imports of static functions.
-`mockImported` provides the possibility to mock imported functions inside the mock/sut.
+`mockImported` provides the possibility to mock imported functions inside the mock.

 Unlike `mockStatic` is the injection with `mockImported` only in the mock valid.

-    package SUT;
+    package Show::Magician;
     use Magic::Tools qw ( Rabbit );
     sub pullCylinder {
         shift;